TheMisu/udemyWebDev/README.md

     - 24.3 - This task teaches us how to use Postman to monitor our backend routes without having an implemented frontend.
     - 24.4 - This task teaches us how to add/use middleware into our web app and how to write our own custom middleware.
     - 24.5 - This task solidifies the knowledge we've gathered about Express.JS and middleware by having us build an app that renders a specific page, based on whether or not the user inputted the correct password.
+- EJS (Embedded JavaScript):
+    - 25.0 - This task teaches us how to setup Node in order to use EJS (to create custom HTML templates that are mixed with JS)